 For Midlothian, this access comes in the near equidistant placement between Dallas and Fort Worth, giving residents an abundance of social and cultural options.
 From the Stockyards to Fair Park, Midlothian residents have easy access to some of the metroplex’s best attractions — all within a reasonable driving distance, and without the density of a suburb like Plano.

 Getting the Best of Both Worlds in Site Selection

 Though the proximity to DFW benefits Midlothian from a resource perspective, Midlothian has many individual draws that big city dwellers may envy.

 For one, Midlothian is much safer than Dallas with an annualized crime rate of 1.7 compared to 6.98 for Dallas proper, giving a sense of security to residents.

-Midlothian ISD has also shown better results than its neighboring cities, with higher test scores than both State and National averages for both the ACT and SAT, as well as meeting state standards in STAR testing, and having a five-star rating in the Texas Smart Schools Rating guidelines showing a high relative progress compared to low-spend.If nothing else, Midlothian proves that the trade-off of resources and access vs. quality of life and comfort doesn’t have to be a compromising point for both employers and employees if the right location is found.
+Midlothian ISD has also shown better results than its neighboring cities, with higher test scores than both state and national averages for the ACT and SAT, as well as meeting state standards in STAR testing.
+Midlothian ISD also has a five-star rating in the Texas Smart Schools Rating guidelines showing a high relative progress compared to low-spend.If nothing else, Midlothian proves that the trade-off of resources and access vs. quality of life and comfort doesn’t have to be a compromising point in the site-selection process.
 Instead, both businesses and employees alike should be able to find balance when a small city vibe and big city resources meet.